 - Anyone who wants to age well!

 - Anyone with a desire to ooze posture confidence!

 Psychologists tell us it takes just 21 days to develop a new habit.
 Find out how you can enroll yourself in the 21 Day Posturecise Challenge.
 Posturecise is the very routine that I developed using the last 20 years of private practice and personal struggle to correct my own horrible forward head posture.
 I'm happy to say that I was successful!
 Let me share with you the very routine that I do each and every morning, seven days a week.
 Learn to re-love your body!

 The exercises in the 21 Day Challenge, have been carefully numbered for you throughout this course.

-Posturecise is gentle and safe enough even for even the most inexperienced beginner, but do have a listen to my safety advice before starting your Posturecise program.
+Most of the exercises in this course are safe enough even for a healthy beginner, but do have a listen to my safety advice before starting the rehab section of this course.
 If you are anything like me, you might be tempted to jump straight in, and I don't want you to injure yourselves.
 If you are unsure if this program is suitable for you, talk to your healthcare provider before doing ANY of the exercises on this course.